timklapdor/uimagine-website/_drafts/_projects/ecotourism-taster.md

 progress: 80
 date-start: 2018-01-01 00:00:00 +1100
 date-finish: ''
-summary: Introduction to Ecotourism invites you to explore a more sustainable and responsible model for tourism.
+summary: The EcoTourism Taster course was developed as part of the Open Pathways initiative which seeks to open up opportunities for studying at CSU.
 team:
 - Jonathon Howard
 - Leanne White